Support-Hours: 9 am to 5.30pm GMT

 2. Small Pilates Ball/soft ball

-“This is the number one prop I believe everyone should have.”
+“This is the number one Pilates prop I believe everyone should have.”
 Says Tiffany, “a small exercise ball can help you improve your abdominal, upper body, and lower back strength and flexibility.”
 When shopping for an exercise ball, look for ones made with strong, burst-resistant material.

 Korin and Tiffany find a new way to use your small Pilates ball in their Soft Balls Hard Core, video and TIffany’s personal favourite, The Warmup!